 Restrooms have some key hot spots that can lead to sustained complaints if not addressed properly.
 Here are five of them.

-1. Strong urine odor in men’s restroom, which is due to many factors.
+Strong urine odor in men’s restroom, which is due to many factors.
 One could be using the wrong chemicals.
-Make sure workers are cleaning splash areas around the urinal walls and partitions each and every night.
+Make sure workers are cleaning splash areas around the urinal walls and partitions every night.

-4. Very dusty air vents, partition tops and even walls.
+Very dusty air vents, partition tops, and even walls.
 This should be addressed by regularly scheduled quadrant cleaning.
 Consider using a backpack vacuum with appropriate hose tips to clean these areas.
 This is something very simple to do that will make a huge difference!